dgoldberger/Splice-Site-Scoring/README.md

 Splice-Site-Scoring
 ===================

-Takes VCF file in put and scores sequences based on likelihood of disrupting splicing.
+Takes VCF file as input and scores the corresponding DNA sequences based on the likelihood that the given variant will disrupt the RNA splicing process.